CMC-QCL/A-hands-on-introduction-to-Machine-Learning-using-Python-on-Kaggle/README.md

 > We recommend you to attend both workshops.
 Part 1 workshop will be more hands-on and cover the data exploration, data manipulation, and feature engineering using `pandas`.
 It is a precursor to Part 2 that will cover machine learning concepts along with model building using `scikit-learn`.

 Q: Should I bring my own laptop?
-> For CMC fork: No, you don’t have to.
+> For CMC folk: No, you don’t have to.
 RN12 has over 50 Windows computers and you can log in the computers using your CMC credential.
-For non-CMC forks, yes, you should bring your laptop.
+For non-CMC folks, yes, you should bring your laptop.
 We can also provide a loaner laptop if you need one.

 Q: How can I cancel my ticket?
 > Your confirmation ticket email has a link, “View and manage your order online.”
 Follow that link and cancel your ticket.